Welcome to Robofest!

 US Age to Grade Level for International Teams Comparison Chart

-Robofest Competition Categories for 2024
+Robofest Competition Categories:

-Game Putting math skills to the test, teams compete to accomplish robotic missions using fully autonomous robots.
+Game | Putting math skills to the test, teams compete to accomplish robotic missions using fully autonomous robots.
 Unknown factors will be revealed at competition.
-Junior (grades 5 – 8) and Senior (grades 9 – 12); team size 1 – 5; Intermediate – Advanced
+(Qualifier Category) | Junior (grades 5-8) & Senior (grades 9-12) | 1-5 | Intermediate/ Advanced |

-Exhibition In this creative competition, students have total freedom to show off any autonomous robotics project.
-Junior (grades 5 – 8) and Senior (grades 9 – 12); team size 1 – 5; Intermediate – Advanced
+Exhibition | In this creative competition, students have total freedom to show off any autonomous robotics project.
+(Qualifier Category) | Junior (grades 5-8) & Senior (grades 9-12) | 1-5 | Intermediate/ Advanced |

-BottleSumo Robots vie to intentionally push a bottle off the table or be the last robot remaining on the table.
-Partially unknown factors will be revealed at competition.
-Junior (grades 5 – 8); Senior (grades 9 – 12); team size 1 – 3; Beginner
+BottleSumo | Robots vie to intentionally push bottles off the table or be the last robot remaining on the table. | Junior (grades 5-8) & Senior (grades 9-12) | 1-3 | Beginner |

-RoboParade Elaborately decorated robotic floats autonomously parade along a route in this colorful, creative display.
-Grades 4 – 8; team size 1 – 5; Beginner
+RoboParade | Elaborately decorated robotic vehicles autonomously parade along a route in this colorful, creative display. | Expanded Junior (grades 4-8) |